Peedro07/PGTRest/README.md

 # PGTRest

-## Bundle for Simplified Symfony API Creation
+## Bundle to simplify Symfony API creation
+*Version 1.6 of the bundle works with Symfony 6.4.*

 This bundle streamlines API development using convenient annotations.
 It requires the extension of `AbstractPGTRest`.